-Puff sleeves are a huge trend for Fall 2020.
+Puff sleeves are a huge trend right now.
 It’s not hard to see why.
 They’re dramatic.
 They’re feminine.
 Hey…Even Anne Shirley knew they make a statement.

 Now, a designer puff sleeve shirt miiiight not be in your desired price range.